Deformations of pseudocharacters and Mazur's finiteness condition: Introduction

 A profinite group $\Gamma$ satisfies Mazur's $p$-finiteness condition $\Phi_p$ if for every open subgroup $\Gamma'$ of $\Gamma$ the space of continuous group homomorphisms $\Hom^{\cont}(\Gamma', \Fp)$ is finite.
-The Hermite--Minkowski theorem implies that the Galois group $\Gal(F_S/F)$, where $F$ is a number field and $F_S$ is a maximal extension of $F$ unramified outside a finite set of primes $S$ of $F$, satisfies $\Phi_p$.
-It is not known if these groups are topologically finitely generated.
-The deformation rings of representations of $\Gal(F_S/F)$ are frequently encountered in arithmetic applications and $\Gamma=\Gal(F_S/F)$ is the main example that we have in mind in this paper.

-If $\Gamma$ satisfies $\Phi_p$ then it is easy to see that $K(p)$ is a finitely generated pro-$p$ subgroup and hence $Q$ is a finitely generated profinite group.
+If $\Gamma$ satisfies $\Phi_p$ then it is easy to see that $K(p)$ is a finitely generated pro-$p$ subgroup and hence $Q$ is a finitely generated\footnote{Throughout the paper this means that the group in question is finitely generated as a topological group.} profinite group.
 It was shown in \cite{quast} that the ring $R^{\ps, Q}_{\Thetabar}$ is noetherian and hence we obtain:

 \begin{cor} If $\Gamma$ satisfies Mazur's condition $\Phi_p$ then $R^{\ps, \Gamma}_{\Thetabar}$ is noetherian. \end{cor}

 In \cite{defG} for a finitely generated profinite group $\Gamma$ we have defined a functor $X^{\gen, \Gamma}_{\Thetabar}: R^{\ps, \Gamma}_{\Thetabar}\text{-}\alg \rightarrow \Set$, such that $X^{\gen, \Gamma}_{\Thetabar}(A)$ is the set of $R^{\ps}_{\Thetabar}$-condensed representations $\rho: \Gamma \rightarrow G(A)$, such that the $G$-pseudocharacter $\Theta_{\rho}$ of $\rho$ is equal to the universal deformation $\Theta^u$ specialised along the map $R^{\ps, \Gamma}_{\Thetabar} \rightarrow A$.
 The condition $R^{\ps, \Gamma}_{\Thetabar}$-condensed is a continuity condition on the representation expressed in an algebraic way.
 We have shown in \cite{defG} that for finitely generated profinite groups $\Gamma$ the functor $X^{\gen, \Gamma}_{\Thetabar}$ is represented by a finite type $R^{\ps}_{\Thetabar}$-algebra $A^{\gen, \Gamma}_{\Thetabar}$. \Cref{noeth_intro} allows us to define $X^{\gen,\Gamma}_{\Thetabar}$ for profinite groups $\Gamma$ satisfying $\Phi_p$ in the same way as for finitely generated profinite groups.
 Using \Cref{intro_main} we prove: